Ap6pack/PDF-Search-Plus/README.md

 2. **Searching for Text**:
    - Click "Search PDFs" in the main window
    - Enter a search term in the context field
+   - Toggle "Use Full-Text Search" option for faster searches on large collections
    - Click "Search"
    - View the results showing PDF file name, page number, and matching context
+   - Use pagination controls to navigate through large result sets

 3. **Previewing PDF Pages**:
    - Select a search result